-The ICAAP makes an assessment of capital required for each of the material sources of risks and compares the overall capital requirements for Pillar 1 and Pillar 2 risks against available capital.
+The ICAAP assesses capital required for each of the material sources of risks and compares the overall capital requirements for Pillar 1 and Pillar 2 risks against available capital.
 Our assessment of capital adequacy is aligned to our assessment of risks.
 These include credit, market, operational, concentration risk (geographic, sectoral and obligor), liquidity risk, pension fund obligation, residual risks, and interest rate risk in the banking book.